Structured Shrinkage Priors: Properties

 \subsection{Univariate Prior Properties}

-In this section we explore properties of the induced marginal prior distributions of elements $\beta_j$ under all three SHP priors on $\bs \beta$.
-Importantly, introducing structure does not alter the marginal prior distributions of elements $\beta_j$.
-For instance, if we assume $\bs \beta$ has a structured prior that generalizes the independent Laplace prior, i.e.\ $\bs \beta$ has an SNG prior with $c = 1$ or an SPB prior with $q = 1$, the marginal prior distribution of any element $\beta_j$ is Laplace.

-This is clear from the stochastic representation of elements $\bs \beta$ under these priors, $\bs \beta = \bs s \circ \bs z$.
+Introducing structure does not alter the marginal prior distributions of elements $\beta_j$.
+For instance, if we assume a structured prior that generalizes the independent Laplace prior for $\bs \beta$, e.g. an SNG prior with $c = 1$ or an SPB prior with $q = 1$, the marginal prior distribution of any element $\beta_j$ is Laplace.
+This follows from the stochastic representation of elements $\bs \beta$ under these priors, $\bs \beta = \bs s \circ \bs z$.
 Recall that $\bs s$ is a vector of stochastic scales, $\bs z \sim \text{normal}(\bs 0, \bs \Omega)$, $\bs s$ and $\bs z$ are independent of each other, and that all three SHP priors are obtained by assuming different distributions for $\bs s$.
-Under the SNG and SPB priors, structure is introduced by assuming $\bs \Omega$ is not diagonal, whereas under the SPN prior structure is introduced by assuming that $\bs \Omega$ is not diagonal and elements of $\bs s$ have nondiagonal covariance $\bs \Psi$.
 If we consider an individual element $\beta_j = s_j z_j$ under the SNG or SPB priors, introducing structure does not affect $s_j$ at all and does not affect the marginal distribution of $z_j$, as the marginal distribution of an element of a correlated normal vector is still normal.
 Similarly, if we consider an individual element $\beta_j = s_j z_j$ under the SPN prior, introducing structure does not affect the marginal distributions of $s_j$ and $z_j$, again because the marginal distribution of an element of a correlated normal vector is still normal.